carldata/tsengine/README.md

 [![Build status](https://travis-ci.org/carldata/tsengine.svg?branch=master)](https://travis-ci.org/carldata/tsengine)

+This library consists of Compiler and Runtime for FlowScript language.
+The goals for this library are:
+  * FlowScript similar in expressiveness to Spreadsheet programming.
-Execute scripts on Time Series.
+  * Execute script on Time Series data

 ## Build